Kamiryu/nlp-customer-review-analysis/README.md

 # nlp-customer-review-analysis
 Model and predict customer satisfaction ratings, given their textual review for a given business.
-Extract business insights,
+Extract business insights.